ucb-sts/sts/README.md

 ### Will I need to modify my controller to use sts?

-If your controller supports OpenFlow 1.0, sts works out of the box.
-You'll only need to change one line in the config file to instruct sts how to launch your controller process(es).
+If your controller supports OpenFlow 1.0, STS works out of the box.
+You'll only need to change one line in the config file to instruct STS how to launch your controller process(es).

 ### Documentation